Benjamin Rush: Legacy

 Benjamin Rush Elementary School in Redmond, Washington, was named by its students for him.
 The Arts Academy at Benjamin Rush magnet high school in Philadelphia was established in 2008.
 Rush County, Indiana, is named for him as is its county seat, Rushville.
 In Chicago, Rush Street as well as Rush University Medical Center are both named for Rush.
 Benjamin Rush State Park in Philadelphia is named after Rush.
 The eponymous conservative Benjamin Rush Institute is an associate member of the State Policy Network.
+The Benjamin Rush Garden at Third and Walnut Streets in Philadelphia is at the site of his house and is part of Independence National Historical Park.